REMLA24-Team-5/operation/README.md

 ## Istio Implementations
 With the use of Istio we run two versions of the app by default.
 The difference between these versions is the color of the buttons when the user is asked about his/her opinion on whether a URL is phishing or not.
 Metrics for both these app versions are collected and can be seen when visiting the `Custom Metrics Dashboard`.

 Additionally a shadow launch for the `model-service` is implemented, where two different versions of the trained model are used.
-All requests send to the original model are also send to the newly trained model.
+All requests sent to the original model are also sent to the newly trained model.
 The `Custom Metrics Dashboard for Shadow Launch` can be used to compare the model performances and assess whether the new model can be used.
 A part of the dashboard for this looks as follows:

 ![Grafana Dashboard for Shadow Launch](assets/model-versions.jpeg)